-We are asking you to read the enclosed materials and to vote on the election of your board of directors, the ratification of the appointment of our independent registered public accounting firm for fiscal 2022, and the approval, on an advisory basis, of the compensation of our named executive officers.
+Attached for your review is a notice of the 2023 Annual Meeting of Stockholders and Proxy Statement for Piedmont Office Realty Trust, Inc. We are asking you to read the enclosed materials and to vote on the election of your board of directors, the ratification of the appointment of our independent registered public accounting firm for fiscal 2023, the approval, on an advisory basis, of the compensation of our named executive officers and the frequency of future advisory votes on executive compensation.
 You will find more detail about these proposals in the attached documents.
-We ask that you review these documents thoroughly and submit your vote as soon as possible in advance of the annual meeting, which will be held virtually via live webcast on May 11, 2022.
+We ask that you review these documents thoroughly and submit your vote as soon as possible in advance of the annual meeting, which will be held virtually via live webcast on May 10, 2023.